Ar0n01/RobotOrderingSystem/README.md

 Lastly, to allow communication with the MQTT Broker you have to set the port (`port` variable) and IP Address (`server` variable) of the Mosquitto MQTT Broker.

 ## Button setup
-The code for the ESP-32 (buttons) is in the `publisvotes-service` subdirectory.
+The code for the ESP-32 (buttons) is in the `publishvotes-service` subdirectory.
 The file is named "publishvotes".
-This service reads up to 8 buttons on an ESP32 and publishes the pressed button ID via MQTT to a topic.
+This service reads up to 8 buttons on an ESP-32 and publishes the pressed button ID via MQTT to a topic.
 Connect your buttons to the GPIO pins you want (one side to the GPIO, the other to GND).
 I'll provide an example as a picture below.

 + (1) In the code, configure the button_pins to match your wiring order, e.g. const int button_pins[8] = {13, 32, 33, 25, 26, 27, 14, 12}
 The order in this array defines which button sends which ID (1–8).

 + (2) Enter your Wi-Fi and MQTT broker details in the top section.

-+ (3) Upload the code to your ESP32.
++ (3) Upload the code to your ESP-32.

 + (4) When you press a button, its ID (1–8) is sent to the MQTT topic.
 In this example to al/votes